 As we celebrate the International Day for Biodiversity (22 May) and World Environment Day (5 June) this year, the COVID-19 pandemic provides a sobering opportunity to reflect on our relationship with nature.
-Valérie Plante calls on mayors and leaders of local and subnational governments to take actions to halt and reverse the trends of biodiversity loss.
+Valérie Plante calls on mayors and leaders of local and subnational governments to take action to halt and reverse the trends of biodiversity loss.
 She outlines numerous ways that leaders can take strong, decisive action to create healthy, vibrant cities, where people and nature can thrive.

 “As mayors and leaders of local and subnational governments, we have a unique opportunity and an important responsibility to protect our biodiversity and ecosystems in ways that will restore humanity’s relationship with nature, especially as we develop our post-COVID-19 recovery plans.
 Together, let’s take strong action to create healthy, vibrant cities, where people and nature can thrive.”
 Mayor Valérie Plante of the City of Montréal & ICLEI’s Global Ambassador for Local Biodiversity